DanielLin94144/DanielLin94144.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Guan-Ting is currently the second-year Ph.D. student at [Speech Processing and Machine Learning Lab](https://twitter.com/ntu_spml), [National Taiwan University](https://www.ntu.edu.tw/), under the supervision of Prof. [Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.html).
-His research interest includes **Deep Learning for Speech Processing**, **Multi-modal LLM for speech and audio**, **Spoken Language Understanding**.
+His research interest includes **Deep Learning for Speech Processing**, **Multi-modal LLM for Speech**, **Spoken Language Understanding**.

-Guan-Ting has published 8+ conference papers at speech/NLP-related top conferences (ACL, ICASSP, INTERSPEECH, and IEEE SLT) as the first/co-first author.
+Guan-Ting has published 10+ conference papers at Speech/NLP-related top conferences (ACL, EMNLP, ICASSP, INTERSPEECH, and IEEE SLT) as the first/co-first author.
 Notably, he won the Best Paper Award in IEEE SLT 2022, Doha, Qatar.
 In 2022 summer, Guan-Ting worked with Amazon Alexa for Acoustic Event Classification in Cambridge, USA.
 He worked with the Alexa Speech Recognition LM team in 2023 summer.
 He is now interning with Amazon AGI-Speech team.

 For more details, please see the **[[CV]](http://DanielLin94144.github.io/files/Guan_Ting_Lin_CV.pdf)**.

 Beyond academia, he enjoys singing 🎤, photography 📷, and watching MLB games ⚾️.

-Recent News
+Recent News 🚨
 ======
 * (09/2024) [Continual TTA](https://arxiv.org/abs/2406.11064) and [Emphasized-Talk](https://arxiv.org/abs/2406.11065) are accepted by EMNLP 2024 (one as main and one as findings).
 * (05/2024) [Advancing Large Language Models to Capture Varied Speaking Styles and Respond Properly in Spoken Conversations](https://arxiv.org/abs/2402.12786) is accepted by ACL 2024 as the main conference paper!